oir/barkeep/docs/api/Classes/README.md

 )
 ```

+Set message to be displayed.

 **Parameters**:

   * **msg** message to be displayed

-Set message to be displayed

 #### function interval